 Python MySQL – Select Query

-Here is a Python example to perform a SELECT
+Here is a Python example to perform a SELECT query from a MySQL database using the mysql-connector-python library:

 Step 1: Install the Required Library